jthorniley/junctions/docs/02-network.md

 # Joining junctions into a network

-Having some simple junction primitives (straight roads and arcs) and event a composite junction (a T-junction) - we need a way to combine these into a road network that connects points together.
+Having some simple junction primitives (straight roads and arcs) and even a composite junction (a T-junction) - we need a way to combine these into a road network that connects points together.

 Simply by placing junctions "next to" each other in physical space